plblum/jivs/docs/Learning_Jivs/Presentation/Form_Presentation_of_Jivs_Validation.md

 A form may have several UI elements that respond to validation across the complete `ValueHostsManager`.

-The primary Form Validation UI consumers in Jivs SimpleDom are the Validation Summary and Submit / Save Control.
+The primary Form Validation UI consumers in Jivs SimpleDom are the Validation Summary widget and Submit / Save Control.

 The preparation from [The Jivs SimpleDom Approach](The_Jivs_SimpleDom_Approach.md) and [From Jivs Validation State to Client Presentation](From_Jivs_Validation_State_to_Client_Presentation.md) now pays off: